piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 ## [wordlrs](https://github.com/piedoom/wordlrs)

 Wordle is a relatively simple game to implement, and [this project](https://piedoom.github.io/wordlrs/) helped further my working knowledge of egui.
 My implementation is also language-independent.
-(If the language uses an alphabet. 对不起 [^chinese]).
+(If the language uses an alphabet. 对不起[^chinese]).
 While this sits among my rare playable projects, it's not at all interesting.
 Wordle doesn't particularly take full advantage of an ECS.

 ## [modsynth](https://github.com/piedoom/modsynth)

 Not a Bevy project (nor a eurorack), modsynth is a naive model synthesis implementation (also known as "wave function collapse").
 My main takeaway from this project is I am not good at math, and constraint solving is hard[^constraints].

 I did, however, get a neat, dynamically generated 3D scene working using Bevy.
-It's just like "Lethal Company", except without any gameplay.
+It's exactly like "Lethal Company", except without any gameplay.

 {{ mastodon(url="https://mastodon.social/@doomy/111756628711521099") }}